15 minutes, 500 yen to Hamamatsucho Station

 |By Rinkai Line and Tokyo Monorail|

-Above fees refer to transportation to/from the international terminal.
-Fees to the domestic terminals may be slightly higher.
+Above fees refer to transportation to/from terminal 3.
+Fees to terminals 1 and 2 may be slightly higher.
 The fees and schedules are subject to change.
 For the current yen exchange rate, click here.

-Accessible by free shuttle buses from the airport are a few hotels around the Otorii and Anamori-Inari Stations of the Keikyu Airport Line:
+Accessible by free shuttle buses from the airport are a few hotels around the Otorii and Anamori-Inari Stations of the Keikyu Airport Line.
+The shuttle buses typically operate from around 4am to around midnight:

 Some international flights arrive and depart in the early morning (between 4am and 6am) and the late evening (between 10pm and 2am).
 Travelers with flights arriving after 10pm or departing before 7am should note that public transportation to/from central Tokyo does not run 24 hours and are advised to use a hotel at the airport.
 Taxis remain available, but are a relatively expensive option with fares to central Tokyo costing between around 6,000 (Shinagawa area) and 11,000 (Ikebukuro area) yen in the late evening and early morning.